in70mm News

 Written by: Rabbe Sandelin.
 Images © Rabbe Sandelin, except when noted.
 Date: 17 May 2005

 The Savoy is today a regular stage theatre, but the old Cinerama signboard is still neatly in place.
-The finnish word for "Theatre" fits perfectly.
+The Finnish word for "Theatre" fits perfectly.

 Although I'm too young to have experienced Cinerama in the Savoy cinema in Helsinki, one of my fondest film memories is from 1977, when Savoy obtained a 70mm print of "Star Wars", and the breathtaking opening shot of the space ship had me hooked on wide-screen cinema ever since.